 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-Alphabet Inc is an internet content & information business based in the US.
-Alphabet shares (GOOGL) are listed on the NASDAQ and all prices are listed in US Dollars.
-Alphabet employs 132,121 staff and has a trailing 12-month revenue of around USD$171.7 billion.
+Alphabet Inc Class A is an internet content & information business based in the US.
+Alphabet Inc Class A shares (GOOGL) are listed on the NASDAQ and all prices are listed in US Dollars.
+Alphabet Inc Class A employs 163,906 staff and has a trailing 12-month revenue of around USD$270.3 billion.

-Since the stock market crash in March caused by coronavirus, Alphabet's share price has had significant positive movement.
+Since the stock market crash in March caused by coronavirus, Alphabet Inc Class A's stock price has had significant positive movement.

-If you had bought USD$1,000 worth of Alphabet shares at the start of February 2020, those shares would have been worth USD$706.27 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth USD$1,025.07.
+If you had bought $1,000 worth of Alphabet Inc Class A stocks at the start of February 2020, those stocks would have been worth $706.27 at the bottom of the March crash, and if you held on to them, then as of the last market close they'd be worth $1,496.80.